uktrade/idscrub/README.md

 ```
 ## Personal data types supported

-These personal data types can either be scrubbed as methods with arguments for extra customisation, e.g. `IDScrub.google_phone_numbers(region="GB")`, or as string arguments with default configurations (see above).
+Personal data can either be scrubbed as methods with arguments for extra customisation, e.g. `IDScrub.google_phone_numbers(region="GB")`, or as a string arguments with default configurations (see above).
+The method name and its string representation are the same.

 | Argument                | Scrubs                                                                 |
 |-------------------------|------------------------------------------------------------------------|